stevana/coverage-guided-pbt/README.md

     32301
     ^CInterrupted.

-I stopped it after about 32k tries.
+I stopped it after about 32k tries, in theory we'd need more than 4 billion attempts to find the bad string using this approach.

 Whereas if we use coverage-guided generation: